 I have also attached a .csv file to give you an idea of the data types.

-Please feel free to reach out to Pendo with any questions at firstname.lastname@example.org
+Please feel free to reach out to Pendo Support for any questions.

-- Map the desired Pendo Columns to Salesforce Fields.
-You’ll note that your list of available Salesforce Fields is constrained to fields with “Pendo_” prepended to the field name.
+Map the desired Pendo Columns to Salesforce fields.
+Your list of available Salesforce fields is constrained to fields with “Pendo_” prepended to the field name.

+8. Test the sync.
 We recommend that you temporarily add a Segment that targets a single Account.
-When ready, click Sync Now.
+When ready, select Sync Now.

-Did that work?
-Set the segment back to Everyone and sync again.
+If that worked, set the segment back to Everyone and sync again.

 Supported Data Types